Filing for Bankruptcy Can Get an Ex off of a Loan

 • gym memberships.

-The person who files for bankruptcy and receives a discharge (the order that wipes out debt) will no longer be responsible for paying the debt.
-So if you want off of the loan, chances are you'll be able to make that happen by filing for bankruptcy.
+The person who files for bankruptcy and receives a debt discharge (the order that wipes out debt) will no longer be responsible for paying the debt.
+So if you want off of the loan, chances are you can make that happen by filing for bankruptcy.

-If, however, you want to get your ex off of a loan you'd like to keep, you'll have to convince your ex to file the bankruptcy case (more below in "What This Approach Won't Do").
+If you want to get your ex off a loan you'd like to keep, you'll have to convince your ex to file the bankruptcy case (more below in "What This Approach Won't Do").

 What Will Happen to the Home or Car

 Bankruptcy is an effective way to discharge a loan secured by property, such as a mortgage or auto payment.
-If you—or your ex—want to know whether your ex will be able to keep the house or car, the answer will depend on whether your ex is legally responsible (an obligor) for paying the loan.
+If you—or your ex—want to know whether your ex can keep the house or car, the answer will depend on whether your ex is legally responsible (an obligor) for paying the loan.

 • You're the only obligor.
-If you're the only party responsible for a car loan or mortgage, and you discharge your liability in bankruptcy, your ex isn't going to be able to keep the property, even if she's driving it or living in it.
-You'll likely want to indicate that you intend to surrender the property in your paperwork, and, if it's a vehicle, it's a good idea to provide information about the vehicle's location so that the lender can arrange to have it picked up.
+If you're the only party responsible for a car loan or mortgage and discharge your liability in bankruptcy, your ex won't be able to keep the property, even if she's driving it or living in it.
+You'll likely want to indicate that you intend to surrender the property in your paperwork, and if it's a vehicle, it's a good idea to provide information about the vehicle's location so the lender can arrange to pick it up.

 Choosing the Bankruptcy Type

 Filing for Chapter 7 bankruptcy will be the most streamlined way to remove your liability from a loan.
-Qualifying debt gets wiped out in four to six months, and you won't need to pay your creditors through a repayment plan.
+Qualifying debt gets wiped out in about four months, and you won't need to pay your creditors through a repayment plan.

 What This Approach Won't Do

-Removing a former relationship partner from a loan that you're both responsible for can be a bit trickier.
+Removing a former relationship partner from a loan you're both responsible for can be trickier.
 Why?
-Because in most cases, your bankruptcy filing will eliminate your liability only—not the responsibility of your ex.
+Because in most cases, your bankruptcy filing will eliminate your liability only—not your ex's responsibility.
 So unless your ex will agree to file for bankruptcy, you'll likely have to explore other options.

-Also, you should be aware that bankruptcy won't wipe out your responsibility to pay particular debts under a marital separation agreement entered into in family court.
+Also, you should know that bankruptcy won't wipe out your responsibility to pay particular debts under a marital separation agreement entered into in family court.
 However, you can wipe out marital property division payments in a Chapter 13 bankruptcy.

-If you want to explore ways that your filing might wipe out an ex's obligation, or if you're facing a family law-related problem, you should consult with a local bankruptcy attorney.
+If you want to explore ways your filing might wipe out an ex's obligation, or if you're facing a family law-related problem, consult a local bankruptcy attorney with experience in family law issues.

 Get Professional Help